-LONG before Kings Cross gained the reputation as Sydney’s number one trouble spot for drunken behaviour, which lead to the controversial lock-out laws, the streets around Wynyard earned a similar status.
+EIGHTY years before Kings Cross gained a reputation as a trouble spot for drunken behaviour (which lead to the controversial 2014 Sydney lock-out laws*) the streets around Wynyard had earned a similar status.

-Police described Wynyard “one of the most undignified public centres of Sydney” during the war years, and it retained that standing into the late 1940s.
+Police described Wynyard as “one of the most undignified public centres of Sydney” during the war years, and it retained that status into the 1950s.

 Wynyard Ramp, leading into the underground railway station, gained the reputation as a pick-up centre for servicemen, and after dark the area was the haunt of “street-women” and “teenage irresponsibles”.
 The ‘ramp’ was located next to the Plaza Hotel, which was one of the best-selling pubs in NSW at the time.
 The Plaza Hotel would later (in 1963) become the Menzies Hotel.